iain/iain.nl/articles/alias-method-argument-order.md

 If you're anything like me, you can never remember the argument order for `alias_method`.
-I always think to myself "it's the other way around then I think it is", but then end up doing it wrong anyway.
+I always think to myself "it's the other way around than I think it is", but then end up doing it wrong anyway.

 So here is my mnemonic for remembering it: